- New CBTH Newsletter - September 2018 edition (PDF)

 our project flyer(.pdf), and

-The CBTH-Phase IV proposed study area is shown in the large boxed areas.
-The CBTH-Phase IV area includes the
+The CBTH proposed study area is shown below.
+This area includes the

 oil-rich areas of the Mexican and US sectors of the Gulf of Mexico, the Caribbean, and northern South America, as well

 as the equatorial, conjugate margins of Guyana, Suriname, French Guyana, Brazil along with countries in western

 and eastern Africa.

 The CBTH study area.
 Numbers correspond to Phase IV,Year 1 student study areas: